 Shade tolerant plants are usually found below the canopy in a forest or jungle.
 They live in a low-light area amongst the floor space, or climb up trees.
 The trees themselves are usually much more tolerant of full sunlight and help protect the more vulnerable plants that like the shade.

 So we can apply this knowledge of which plants like the shade more and find the right place in your home for them.
 Below we have listed the top 10 plants that like the shade, so you can add a touch of greenery even in that darker corner of the room, which doesn’t get as much sunlight.

 Just remember, all houseplants require some amount of light even if it is indirect.
 Even though plants that like the shade are more tolerant, they still need some natural light, as we all do.
 If you are looking for plants for the bathroom, which might not get any light at all – maybe you should consider an artificial plant (though we personally hate the idea of a plastic plant).

 It’s also worth noting that plants that like the shade will require watering less frequently than those that like to bathe in sunlight.
 So make sure you don’t go too heavy with the watering can for your shade tolerant plants.

 If you’ve ever taken a walk through the woods or a forest, you’ll have seen ferns amongst the flora and fauna and there’s a good reason for it.
-Boston Ferns love the shade.
+Boston Ferns love the shade!
 Their fronds are sensitive to light and too much will scorch them.
-A Boston Fern is a great place to start for a shade liking plant.
+A Boston Fern is a great place to start when looking for a shade liking plant.